TIMELINE OF THE REALM

 Thing dreams an other.
-Now there is Darkness.
+Now they know Darkness.

 Thing dreams several more.
-Now there is Stillness.
+Now they know Stillness.

 The Several sleep in company with Thing.
-Now all shiver in Cold.
+Now they know Cold.

-The Several dream The Weavers.
-Now the Weavers weave.
+The Several dream the Weavers.
+Now the Weavers begin weaving the Cloth.

 Stillness is broken.